When you log into Alpine Chorus, the first view displayed is the user's home page.

 At the application architecture level, the home page established a model and the infrastructure for other locations in the application to evolve from static pages to dynamic presentations with an improved user experience.
 On any individual page, the built-in flexibility enables configurations that can be determined automatically by role, location, and other contextual parameters.
 Or, the configurability can be turned off to use a predefined layout and set of modules.

-To provide a summary of the current progress and the project work within the workspace.
+Provides a summary of the current progress and the project work within the workspace.

-To provide a summary view of what the person has been working on, projects they are involved with, and the data they use.
+Provides a summary view of what the person has been working on, projects they are involved with, and the data they use.

-To provide an overview similar to an individual user’s profile page, but for project teams.
+Provides an overview similar to an individual user’s profile page, but for project teams.

 Whether or not a view would be a good candidate for conversion to a configurable, modular format – in Chorus, and for enterprise applications in general – can be assessed with a few qualifying questions: